fastmovingtarget/northernwutaiji/README.md

 ### Hour 4: Create a level tracker card on the home page, build an algorithm to allow level-ups and improve stats within level using different pages.
 Success mostly, using react-chartjs-2 library now have a radar chart showing stats!
 Which can be altered when the user learns a step of the form!
 How else should I improve level?
 I don't know!

+## Day 3 end:
+Today went pretty well, I felt like I got a lot done.
+Now to expand the scope a little and after that I can work on my pet foot project